athulyasimon/rwebtools/README.md

 * Weebly.com, a free site creator to host our site
 * `turtlesim`, the simple ROS package that we wanted to put on our webpage

-####The Result

-####How We Did It
-On a computer with a ROS active node, we used `rosbridge` to connect to WebSocket, a protocol that allows remote devices to communicate to a web browser, to connect to a website.
-In our website's HTML file, we import the necessary Javascript libraries such as `roslibjs` to write certain ROS functions for the HTML website.

-We found code on this site, [Iguanatronics](http://iguanatronics.com/igtron/?p=313), that showed how to create an HTML webpage on our local computer to control the `Turtlesim` with, via the `turtle_teleop_key` node.
-This meant that learning to publish and subscirbe to messages was easy.
-We are currently figuring out how to set parameters.

-However, we also tried to:
-1. Put the HTML webpage online
-2. Do the extension assignments

-####Interesting Insights

-####Difficulties We Had

 ####Result

 ####How We Did It
 First, we wanted to get `turtlesim` to run on a web browser.

-We found code on [this site, Iguanatronics](http://iguanatronics.com/igtron/?p=313), that showed how to create an HTML webpage, stored on our local computer, to control `turtlesim` via submitting commands to the `turtle_teleop_key` node.
+We found code on this site, [Iguanatronics](http://iguanatronics.com/igtron/?p=313), that showed how to create an HTML webpage, stored on our local computer, to control `turtlesim` via submitting commands to the `turtle_teleop_key` node.
 This meant the first part of our assignment was very easy.

 On a computer with an active `turtlesim` node, we used the ROS package `rosbridge` to connect to WebSocket, which is a protocol that allows remote devices to communicate to a web browser.
 This in turn connected to a website where we wrote a user interface to control `turtle_teleop_key`.